£1 RUB 101.21

 Russia is tourist-friendly but has some key cultural and legal rules:

-Always carry your passport as ID for random police checks, as copies are not accepted and you could be fined or detained.
+Always carry your passport as ID, as you could be fined or detained if you cannot show it during a police check.

-Be alert to mugging, pickpocketing and theft in tourist areas, and do not leave bags unattended or carry expensive items openly.
+Be alert to mugging, pickpocketing and theft in main tourist areas, airports, and on trains, and do not leave bags unattended.

-Be wary of drink spiking and methanol poisoning from illicit alcohol, so buy your own drinks and keep them in sight.
+Be aware of drink spiking and methanol poisoning from illicit alcohol, buy your own drinks and keep them in sight.

-Store valuables in the secure container under your bed or seat on overnight trains and do not leave your sleeping compartment empty.
+If travelling by overnight train, store valuables in the container under your bed or seat and do not leave your compartment empty.

 More information